“One who can drive further once the effort gets painful is the one who wins” – Roger Bannister

 Day 14 – Lukla(9.1K Ft) to Kathmandu (4K Ft)

-This was the day I felt deep pangs of pain, desolation and separation.
+This was the day, and I felt deep pangs of pain, desolation and separation.
 The night before was the coziest one, I had spent on the trip over the last 13 days though it was another, where I could not sleep well – sad to leave this wonderful place, the people who helped us so much, maybe I will never see them again.

 With swollen eyes and heavy heart we started our walk back to Lukla Airport – probably the only airport on the planet where one walks to get in / out of the airport.